 Reporting, monitoring and quality assurance

 Closing reports at the end of each grant agreement

-At the end of each grant agreement approved under the Erasmus accreditation, the accredited organisation will submit a closing report
+At the end of each grant agreement approved under the Erasmus youth accreditation, the accredited organisation will submit a final report

 Accreditation progress reports

 At least once during the validity of the accreditation, organisations will be required to:

 - Report on how they are progressing towards reaching their objectives;

 - Report on how they are ensuring that the Erasmus Youth quality standards are respected;

 The National Agency may decide to request a progress report on the different elements listed above at the same time, or separately.

 The National Agency may decide to replace the reporting requirements on objectives and Erasmus Youth quality standards with a monitoring visit.